cheshirekate8/cheshirekate8.github.io/README.md

 Run this to deploy this page to github pages.

+### `npm run letsgo`

+A custom script that pushes to github and deploys to github pages.

+Example:
+`npm run letsgo --message="Github Commit Message"`

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**